 Donkey Tack and Training Equipment

 Donkey training equipment need not be expensive.
-Most of my donkey tack and equipment came from craigslist and auctions!
+Most of my basic handling donkey tack and equipment came from craigslist and auctions!
 It’s only recently I started really investing in a few new things.
 It’s totally not necessary though.
+I will say riding and driving tack is expensive, even when it’s used.

 I don’t even have any fancy stuff here.
 Just basics.
 Halters, leads, brushes, and other grooming stuff, some farrier tools (not really good ones but I’ll be buying better ones soon because these aren’t strong enough to trim the big girl’s hooves and too big for my hands)